cichy1173/starbook_blog/content/news/coreboot-8-43.md

 src: https://github.com/StarLabsLtd/firmware/commits/master

 New coreboot is not released in LVFS yet.
-I think, It is `testing`.
+I think, It will be `testing`.